 Cross country and non-technical trail riding bikes are arguably the most common and accessible forms of mountain bike, and Giant's line of Fathom bikes fit the bill to a T.

 Giant's Fathom 29 2 has the looks and the spec of a pure cross-country bike.
 Its 29-inch wheels are wrapped in the XC-stalwart Maxxis Ikon tires and the 18-speed FSA/Shimano Deore drivetrain has the gears for leg-testing climbs and mach-speed descents.

 - Price: $825

 Bicycling technology is always evolving, but there's a good reason hardtail mountain bikes are one of the sport's few constants, it's because they work.

 The Rockhopper Sport has 29in wheels and a healthy helping of Shimano on the drivetrain.
 It's also inspiring to see Shimano hubs as well as the widely loved hydraulic disc brakes too, as they're known for durability and easy maintenance.

 - Price: $899

-The X-Caliber 7 has a lightweight alloy frame, RockShox fork, Shimano gearing, and even Shimano hydraulic disc brakes.
-Like the Giant Talon and Specialized Rockhopper listed before, if rolling up to an XC start line seems like a possibility, the X-Caliber is exceptional starting point.
+The X-Caliber 7 gets the job done with a lightweight alloy frame, RockShox fork, Shimano drivetrain, and even Shimano hydro disc brakes.
+Like the Giant Fathom and Specialized Rockhopper listed before, if rolling up to an XC start line seems like a possibility, the X-Caliber is exceptional starting point.